-Newport Beach Family Photographer – Richard Family Photos at Crystal Cove
+Newport Beach Vacation Photographer – Crystal Cove State Park Session

 Playful father and son enjoying a sunny day at Crystal Cove State Park in Southern California.